andy-maier/python-garbagetracker/docs/apiref.rst

 There are two main elements of the API:

-* :func:`yagot.leak_check`: A decorator that checks for new :term:`uncollectable objects` and optionally :term:`garbage objects` caused by the decorated function or method and raises AssertionError if detected.
+* :func:`yagot.leak_check`: A decorator that checks for :term:`uncollectable objects` and optionally for :term:`collected objects` caused by the decorated function or method and raises AssertionError if detected.
-  This is what a Python developer in search of memory leaks would be using.

-* :class:`yagot.GarbageTracker`: A class that detects
-  :term:`uncollectable objects` and :term:`garbage objects` created during a tracking period.
-This is a plumbing class the :func:`yagot.leak_check` decorator uses and that other packages building on Yagot can also use.
+* :class:`yagot.GarbageTracker`: A class that checks for :term:`uncollectable objects` and optionally for :term:`collected objects` caused during a tracking period.
+This is a plumbing class the :func:`yagot.leak_check` decorator and the pytest plugin of Yagot use, and that other packages building on Yagot can also use.

 yagot.leak_check